-Stem cells are produced by the bone marrow, and are used to treat more than 80 blood-related diseases and disorders, according to the CBS.
+Stem cells are produced by the bone marrow and are used to treat more than 80 blood-related diseases and disorders, according to the CBS.

 In addition to bone marrow, stem cells can also be derived from a person’s blood.

-Stephen Mandel, leader of the provincial Alberta Party, said in a separate YouTube video that the underrepresentation of ethnic communities makes it difficult for visible minority patients with health conditions requiring bone marrow and stem cell transplant to find a donor.
+Stephen Mandel, leader of the provincial Alberta Party, said in a separate YouTube video that the underrepresentation of ethnic communities makes it difficult for visible minority patients with health conditions requiring bone marrow and stem cell transplants to find a donor.